Spring Gardening Holiday

 GARDENS TO VISIT

 This four acre fellside garden on the hills outside Windermere is the creation of David Kinsman (a geologist) and his wife Diane Hewitt (an ecologist).
-The two acre woodland garden has species of rhododendron, camellias, magnolias and hydrangeas as well being the home of national collections of Filipendula and Aruncus.
-An ancient small quarry has been made into a Japanese-style area of moss, ferns and stone. and other features include a wildflower meadow, kitchen garden, moss path and a wildfowl garden with gunneras and stewartias.
+The garden is home to two national collections (Filipendula and Aruncus) with a two acre woodland area including many species of Rhododendron, Camellias, Magnolias and Hydrangeas.
+An ancient small quarry has been made into a Japanese-style area of moss, ferns and stone.
+Other features include a wildflower meadow, kitchen garden, moss path and a wildfowl garden with Gunneras and Stewartias.

 Gardeners Question Time